 - I must spend time investing in the staff with whom I work.

-- I need to reserve ample time for Bible study, prayer, and sermon preparation.
+- I need to reserve ample time for future planning – and even dreaming.
+(It is not a luxury, but a necessity.)

 - I may sometimes need to refer people to someone who is more available at the time.

 Some weeks, just being honest, sadly, I end up saying “No” more than I get to say “Yes”.